 Teaching Philosophy

 I believe that through cultural experiences of the arts, we are able to make sense of the world and ourselves, either by producing works or viewing and interacting with them.
 This has been the case throughout history.
-Because art responds to individual and cultural needs it provides a gateway to knowledge.
+Because art responds to individual and cultural needs, it provides a gateway to knowledge.

-The expressionistic approach (art for art’s sake) honors the child’s innate potential for creativity and imagination and strives to protect, nurture and foster development while respecting the child’s autonomy.
+The Expressionistic approach (art for art’s sake) honors the child’s innate potential for creativity and imagination and strives to protect, nurture and foster development while respecting the child’s autonomy.

 Scientific rationalism (learning to reason through observation and perception) employs an inquiry-based approach to learning.
 This method considers both philosophical and psychological matters pertaining to art as contributing factors in cognition.
 Art then, is the means to both intellectual and human development.

-As an educator, I feel that all three of these streams are equitably valid and offer truly meaningful educational experiences through art, leading to the intellectual, social, and cultural development of an individual.
+As an educator, I feel that all of these streams are equitably valid and offer truly meaningful educational experiences through art, leading to the intellectual, social, and cultural development of an individual.

 Art is the most profound way in which a group of people can understand their culture and other cultures.
 Somehow art gets at the soul of who we are as a people.
 It transcends race, class, and gender.
 It transcends sexual orientation.
 It transcends history.
 It transcends war.
 It, for me, is the only thing that truly is eternal.
 Histories get rewritten and changed.
 They get buried.
 But art, for some reason, manages to remain untainted.